The Ragamuffin cat is loving, affectionate and friendly. This breed is well known for their thick, luxurious coat, and their wonderful personality.

 Ragamuffins are one of the most sweet-natured cat breeds.

-Thanks to their docile and cuddly personality, Ragamuffins are often described as teddy bear cats.
+Thanks to their docile and cuddly personality, some call Ragamuffins teddy bear cats.

 Ragamuffins love to shower their owners with affection, and get plenty of petting in return.

-Ragamuffins are the ultimate people pets, forming strong bonds with their families.
+Ragamuffins are the ultimate people’s pets, forming strong bonds with their families.

 Typical Ragamuffin cat size can vary.
 But generally males weigh 12 to 20lbs and females 8 to 15lbs.